 Once the active phase is complete the patient enters the retention phase.
 This phase is most important and instructions need to be followed closely so that the teeth do not try to move back to their original position.

-Sometimes fixed braces are used to finalize the position of teeth prior to retainers.
+Sometimes after dental plates are used fixed braces may be required to finalize the position of teeth prior to retainers.

 If cranial, neck or breathing abnormalities are detected, referrals to chiropractors or cranial osteopaths may be recommended.

 The retention phase of orthodontic treatment is most important as our teeth tend to move throughout life naturally.
 Your child’s Dentist will prescribe a period for wearing his/her retainer.

 It is vital that all instructions during and after active orthodontic treatment are adhered to for this treatment to be successful.

 Your first 3 appointments for treatment are: Consultation, ($82.00) Record taking ($552.00) and Treatment plan (no charge).
 At this stage a letter will be sent with information outlaying the full treatment plan with both cost and time involved.

 When is the best time to start orthodontics?

 As early as possible, with the ideal age being 6-9 years while the child is still growing and in mixed dentition (still has some baby teeth) is the best time to start.
 We also find that younger children adapt far more easily when wearing an orthodontic appliance.